nandhakumar2611/mindx-inventory-docs/docs/settings/warehouse.md

 - Go to **Settings** > **Warehouses**.
 - Click the Edit button next to the warehouse.
 - Change its Status to Inactive and save.
-  Pro Tip: Before deactivating, transfer any stock to an active warehouse to avoid disruptions.

 **To Reactivate**:

 - Follow the same steps as above, but set the Status to Active.

+!!!
+Info

-Important: You cannot deactivate the current primary warehouse without assigning another warehouse as primary.
+      You cannot deactivate the current primary warehouse without assigning another warehouse as primary.

 ## **Edit Warehouse Details**